motdotla/writings/articles/happy-hours.md

 ## Sake House Hikari - 5/7

 Very fresh Sashimi.
 I recommend it.
 Also a pitcher of beer is only $7.
 Jacob says "the mussels are really good.
 Like a baked mussle or something".
+Was not as cheap.
+Total spent was $58.